henrik242/musicbrowser/musicbrowser/README.txt

 Changelog
 ---------
 0.13-CVS
+- Bugfix: UTF-8 handling in flashplayer and asx playlists would't work for some versions of PHP4 in certain situations
-- Rss title linked to itself
+- Bugfix: Rss title linked to itself

 0.12 (2008-02-12)
 - Bugfix: Non-ascii characters wasn't displayed correctly in flashplayer and